 During the first quarter of 2004, the Company established additional retail customer protections supported by a commitment of at least \$10 million available at all times to promptly reimburse retail customers in the event of a clearing member default as a result of a default by another customer where margin funds from the retail customer's account are used to address the default.
-Retail customers are defined as those that do not otherwise qualify as "eligible contract participants" under the requirements of the Commodity Exchange Act, and are not floor traders or floor brokers on the Exchange or family members of an Exchange floor trader or floor broker who maintains an account at the same clearing firm.
+Retail customers are defined as those that do not otherwise qualify as "eligible contract participants" under the requirements of the CEA, and are not floor traders or floor brokers on the Exchange or family members of an Exchange floor trader or floor broker who maintains an account at the same clearing firm.

 The Exchange, as a self-regulatory organization, has instituted detailed risk-management policies and procedures to guard against default risk with respect to contracts traded and cleared on the Exchange.
 In order to manage the risk of financial non-performance, the Exchange (i) has established that clearing members maintain at least \$5 million in minimum working capital; (ii) limits the number of net open contracts that can be held by any clearing member, based upon that clearing member's capital; (iii) requires clearing members to post original margin collateral for all open positions, and to collect original margin from their customers; (iv) pays and collects variation margin on a marked-to-market basis at least twice daily; (v) requires clearing members to collect variation margin from their customers; (vi) requires deposits to the Guaranty Fund from clearing members which would be available to cover financial non-performance; and (vii) has broad assessment authority to recoup financial losses.
 The Exchange also maintains extensive surveillance and compliance operations and procedures to monitor and enforce compliance with rules pertaining to the trading, position sizes, delivery obligations and financial condition of members.
-In addition, NYMEX Division clearing members, as all NYMEX Division member firms, are each currently required to pledge two Class A memberships, or "seats," at the NYMEX Exchange and 180,000 shares of NYMEX Holdings common stock.
-The Company is currently proposing that the number of shares of NYMEX Holdings common stock required to be pledged by each NYMEX Division clearing and non-clearing member firm be reduced to 150,000 shares of NYMEX Holdings common stock.
-This proposal would become effective one day after self-certification to the CFTC on any date after March 9, 2007 if no petition representing 10% of owners of NYMEX Division Class A memberships requesting a special meeting on this matter is submitted to the Company prior to such date.
+In addition, NYMEX Division clearing members, as all NYMEX Division member firms, are each currently required to pledge two Class A memberships, or "seats," at the NYMEX Exchange and 150,000 shares of NYMEX Holdings common stock.
 The COMEX Division clearing member firms, as all COMEX Division member firms, must each pledge two COMEX Division memberships.